 Ancient Romans used elephants in the Punic Wars, but they were not common in Rome during Bernini’s tie.
 However, an elephant did visit Rome for the first time in more than 100 years in 1630 and it was most likely seen by Bernini.

 He was planning on creating an elephant statue elsewhere in Rome when an obelisk was uncovered by the friars of Santa Maria Sopra Minerva.
-The pope commissions Bernini to create a monument for the obelisk and the marble elephant became part of this.
+The pope commissioned Bernini to create a monument for the obelisk and the marble elephant became part of this.
 Strange but true!

 10. The Arch of Titus

 The arch is also a political and religious statement expressing the divinity of the Emperor Titus.

 Restoration of this Roman monument took place in the 19th century.
-The whole arch was dismantedl and reassembled piece by piece.
+The whole arch was dismantled and reassembled piece by piece.

 11. Basilica di Santa Maria Maggiore (Santa Maria Church)

 The Basilica de Santa Maria Maggiore is considered to be the largest of the churches dedicated to the Virgin Mary in Rome and is one of the city’s four major basilicas.
 The church was commissioned in the mid fourth century by Pope Liberius.

 Legend has it that the Virgin herself appeared in front of the Pope with instructions for building the church.
 The shape of the floor in the church was designed based on miraculous snowfall.

 The entire building was restored and renovated in the 18th century.
 The church has a bell tower, mosaics and marble floors from the medieval period, fifth-century mosaics and some iconic columns.